OYCN/OnnxEditorV3/README.md

 # OnnxEditorV3

-It is a qt based onnx editor by pure python
+It is a qt based onnx editor by pure python, more recommended the cpp version: https://github.com/OYCN/OnnxEditorV2

 ## Install